Guidelines for providing non-emergency surgical treatments to injured workers.

-For further details on the information required when submitting invoices to the Agent for elective surgery, please refer to How to Invoice WorkSafe.
+For further details please refer to How to invoice WorkSafe.

 What fees are payable for elective surgery?

-- treatment or services where there is no National Health and Medical Research Council level 1 or 2 evidence that the treatment or service is safe and effective.
-Refer to the Non-established, New or Emerging Treatments and Services Policy
+treatment or services where there is little or no scientifically strong evidence that the treatment or service is safe and effective.
+Refer to the non-established, new or emerging treatments and services policy

-treatment provided to members of the immediate family of the medical practitioner
+treatment provided to members of the immediate family of the registered medical practitioner